ZhangSteven/geneva/YieldCalculationIMA.md

 - The broker (field textbox119) is “Early Redem(Internal Ref.)”, or
 - The broker is empty and the comments (field textbox55) contains things like: early red, early redem or something similar.

+Since we include cash flow from all sales transactions, so there is no need to distinguish a normal sales and an early redemption.